citybikes/docs/api/gbfs.md

 This page explains how to use our [GBFS API endpoint][gbfs-api].
 For info about the format specification itself, check their [documentation site][GBFS docs].

-As a clarification, when we talk about our own Citybikes format, we will refer to it as [CB-V2], and when it is about GBFS, GBFS-v2, GBFS-v3, ...
+As a clarification, when we talk about the Citybikes format, we will refer to it as [CB-V2], and when it is about GBFS, GBFS-v2, GBFS-v3, ...

 ### What is GBFS?